cereniyim/cereniyim.github.io/index.md

 # About Me

 Recently [changed careers](https://towardsdatascience.com/why-i-decided-to-become-a-data-scientist-eec6f8cd435e?source=friends_link&sk=ea90fc26db800fcf4611d37942b23508) and growing as a data scientist.
 Former SAP consultant with 4 years of work experience.
 2 years of work experience in project management and team lead roles.
 Participated in three SAP projects at times working remotely.
+I am currently a regular contributor to the [Towards Data Science publication on Medium](https://medium.com/@cereniyim).

 ### Contact